datagrok-ai/public/help/visualize/viewers/scripting-viewer.md

 # Scripting Viewer

-**Scripting Viewers** are viewers implemented in R, Python, or Julia.
-Internally, they use [Scripting](../../compute/scripting.md) for integration with the Datagrok platform.
+**Scripting viewers** are viewers implemented in R, Python, or Julia.
+Internally, they use [scripting](../../compute/scripting.md) for integration with the Datagrok platform.

 While not as interactive as the core Datagrok [viewers](../viewers.md), they allow to easily use thousands of visualizations already developed for these languages.